Football at the 1924 Summer Olympics: Final tournament

-The Games competition was assisted by a Preliminary Round which featured the silver-medallists from the 1920 Games, Spain in a game with Italy.
-Since that time Spain had only lost once and that by a single goal away to Belgium and had drawn 0–0 with the Italians in March 1924.
-There was hardly anything between themselves and Italy when they met, this time, at the Colombes Stadium; Pedro Vallana's own goal handing victory to Italy.
+The Games competition was assisted by a preliminary round which featured the silver medallists from the 1920 Games, Spain in a game with Italy.
+Since that time Spain had only lost once, and that by a single goal away to Belgium, and had drawn 0–0 with the Italians in March 1924.
+There was hardly anything between them and Italy when they met, this time, at the Colombes Stadium; Pedro Vallana's own goal allowed victory for Italy.

 Hungary put five past Poland, the Swiss sent Lithuania on their way, 9–0.
-The Uruguayans played first-rate football, combining speed, skill and perfect ball-control.
-By marrying short passing to intelligent positional play, they made the ball do all the work, and so kept their opponents on the run wrote Joy.
+The Uruguayans "…played first-rate football, combining speed, skill and perfect ball-control.
+By marrying short passing to intelligent positional play, they made the ball do all the work, and so kept their opponents on the run" wrote Joy.
 The Uruguayans sailed past Kingdom of SCS by seven clear goals, then overcame the United States by three goals to nil.